-During the year ended December 31, 2023, the Company granted certain executive management RSU awards, subject to certain performance-based vesting conditions ("PRSUs").
-The PRSUs totaled 23,569 shares, at a grant date fair value of \$20.12 per share, the closing stock price on the grant date, and will vest on February 15, 2025, based on 2023 performance targets achieved, subject to the officer's continuous service as an officer of the Company through such date.
-Compensation expense related to the PRSUs is estimated each period based on the fair value of the target stock unit at the grant date and the most probable level of achievement of the performance conditions.
-Compensation expense related to these awards was approximately \$0.1 million for the year ended December 31, 2023.
+During the year ended December 31, 2024, the Company granted to members of the Company's management team RSU awards with performance-based vesting conditions ("PSUs"), totaling 544,228 shares at a grant date fair value of \$17.74 per share, the closing stock price on the grant date.
+These PSUs vest in one installment at the end of three years in 2027, based on the satisfaction of revenue and Adjusted EBITDA performance goals for fiscal year 2026, as determined by the Compensation and Human Capital Committee of the Board of Directors of the Company.
+Compensation expense related to the PSUs is estimated each period based on the fair value of the target stock unit at the grant date and the most probable level of achievement of the performance conditions.
+Compensation expense related to these awards was approximately \$1.3 million and \$0.1 million for the years ended December 31, 2024 and 2023.